- Can a candidate for the diversity supplement be supported by Public Health Service (PHS) grant funds at the time of

 The UL1 mechanism is a cooperative agreement and does not directly fund research projects.
 What types of research projects can be proposed that would fall under the scope of the parent award?

 Mentors and their candidates must propose to be conducting high quality translational and clinical research, similar to the type of research that would fall under the purview of the CTSA Program hubs’ pilot project program, KL2 or TL1 programs.
 The aims of the candidate’s project can be complimentary to, but not overlapping with, the aims of an existing federally funded or foundation grant.
 The research plan should address specific skills, responsibilities, and activities that demonstrate increasing independence as researchers.
 The application should include a timeline for next steps towards obtaining independent research funding.

 The CTSA Program UL1 contact PD/PI is required to be listed as the first person on the Senior/Key Personnel form.
 However, additional mentor(s) are expected to be required to support the research training and career development of the candidate.
 Additional mentor(s) should be listed as key personnel, provide a biosketch, and be integrated into the career development plan for the candidate.
 All additional mentors must be clearly associated with the CTSA Program hub (may be key personnel, mentors of KL2 and/or TL1 programs, etc.).

-Yes, NCATS will consider supplemental support for more than one individual from a CTSA Program hub at all levels of training.
+Yes.
+NCATS will consider supplemental support for more than one individual from a CTSA Program hub at all levels of training.
 Each request must be strongly justified and include assurances that each candidate will receive appropriate mentoring.
-NCATS requests that applications for individual candidates be submitted as separate applications.
+NCATS requires that applications for individual candidates be submitted as separate applications.

 No, under the existing funding opportunity announcements, a PI's/mentor’s salary is not an allowable cost on a diversity or re-entry supplement.